 Different local stores may offer different seed varieties, and prices will vary depending on each store's ongoing sales, discounts, and special offers.

 Buying Birdseed Online

 Online birdseed retailers often have more extensive selections of birdseed available, including exclusive blends, different quantities, and specially developed products.
-They may also offer higher quality seed than can be purchased at some local stores, and depending on the quantity of bulk wild birdseed purchased, delivery fees may be waived or a loyalty club discount may be available.
+They may also offer higher quality seed than what can be purchased at some local stores, and depending on the quantity of bulk wild birdseed purchased, delivery fees may be waived or a loyalty club discount may be available.
 Birders who purchase seed online, however, do have to wait for delivery, and prices for small quantities may be significantly higher than similar seeds purchased locally.

-Online merchants offering a wide range of high quality birdseed include:
+Online merchants offering a wide range of high-quality birdseed include:

 Each retailer's stock and supply variety is different, as are delivery charges and applicable discount offers.
 It is best to check several retailers before making a purchase, as sales, discounts, and availability can change regularly.

 Just as birds will visit feeders where the best food is offered, birders should visit the retailers where the best deals are offered so they have even more seed to feed birds.
 Just what constitutes a good deal for buying birdseed will vary based on your budget, the types of seed you want, the birds you are feeding, and any special offers you may be able to take advantage of.
 When shopping for birdseed, consider:

 - Comparing the seed's price versus its content, because if there are seeds or fillers your birds won't eat in a birdseed mix, a cheap price may not be that great of a deal.